Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Same with one-trick pony rules except

 - one skill clause: "every unit may only equip one skill" is changed to "every unit may only equip two skills".
-- number clause: "- 2 + min" is changed to "- 4 + min".
+- number clause: "- 2 + min(# of enemies clerics and neros, 2)" is changed to "- 5 + min(# of enemies clerics and neros, 3)".

-- **Spell Clause**
-	- Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
-(Oblivion and Deadscream is allowed to use.)
 - **Obstacle Clause** - same with that in common rules.
-- **Additional rules**
+- **Additional Clause**
 	- **Octopus** may not enter a water tile that is connected (by water tiles) to a square made of 3x3 water tiles.
 See the example section.
 	- Slayer skills are banned.
+	- Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
+(Oblivion and Deadscream is allowed to use.)
+	- Lord, Cleric, Priest, Knight, White Knight, Paladin, Terror Knight, Knight Commander are only allowed to equip one skill.

 ## Misc